 - Synthetic insulation takes more space, weighs more and keeps warmth worse than down insulation.
 On the other hand, it costs less, dries faster and is a much better choice if you’re planning to sleep in moist conditions.
 And they are non-allergic!

 In case you want to use the natural material but don’t want to get wet, you can search for a backpack with DWR finish face fabrics that repel water and keeps it from getting inside the bag.

 Important Things A Backpacker Needs To Consider When Choosing A Sleeping Bag

 - There are different sleeping bags for women, men, and children.
 It’s because women and men perceive cold differently and have different body shapes.
 Sleeping bags for women usually have more insulation around the feet and are wider at the hips.

 - Although there’s such a thing as a 4-season sleeping bag, they are pretty useless.
-If you need sleeping bags for both cold and warm temperature, it’s a good idea to buy several sleeping bags.
+If you need sleeping bags for both cold and warm temperatures, it’s a good idea to buy several sleeping bags.

 - Make some research before buying a sleeping bag.
 See what people say and focus on long-term reviews of consumers who used the sleeping bag you’re interested in for long periods of time (not days, or even months, but years).

 - If you’re a kind of backpacker who loves to travel for long periods of time and you need an ultralight and compact sleeping bag that you don’t plan to use in freezing cold temperatures, better buy a sleeping quilt.